keerthik/keerthik.github.io/essays/traveliving.md

 ## Picking a Home
 - Stay near transit
 - Shared rooms are cheap.
-Watch out for snorers
+But watch out for snorers.
 - AirBnB is the easiest to search, pick and book stress-free. www.airbnb.com/c/komanakuttan
--

 ## What will I miss?
 Whenever I find myself complaining a lot about a certain situation, I make it a habit to keep track of things I will miss